yaml/yaml-spec/spec/spec.md

 * [s-l+block-in-block(n,c)] <!-- 3:3 4 5:3, 6 -->

-The block [node’s properties] may span across several lines.
+The block [node's properties] may span across several lines.
 In this case, they must be [indented] by at least one more [space] than the [block collection], regardless of the [indentation] of the [block collection] entries.